systemli/ansible-role-letsencrypt/README.md

   to the system
 * For http_auth 'apache', Apache2 has to be installed (and configured) on the system
+* For http_auth 'nginx', NGINX has to be installed (and configured) on the system

 ## The DNS challenge